Gera1313/3-Password-Generator/README.md

 ## Credits

-The following sources helped me in developing this project:
+The following sources aided me in developing this project:

 [Random Password Generator using JavaScript](https://dev.to/code_mystery/random-password-generator-using-javascript-6a)